knightzf/review/leetcode/implementStrstr/README.md

 Revisited KMP algorithm and implemented.\
 It's sort of a dp solution to build the prefix array.\
 Simple after understanding it.

+11/29/20\
+Needed to review the algo at https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/